 Objective Risk Statement Risk Category Existing Controls Risk Assessment (Residual) Risk Rating Mitigation / Action Plan attract a wider pool of qualified candidates to open postings.
-12 Maintaining highest levels of information and network security.
-Due to the significant amount of data and information held by Ontario Creates, incomplete, out-of-date, inaccurate or confidential information could be disclosed to the public including statistics or other personal or proprietary business information that could be harmful to individual companies, or the industries themselves and how they are perceived in the Province.
-Email scams and phishing attempts run the risk of causing financial harm to individual staff members and/or the organization if messages are not recognized as fraudulent.
-Due to the flexible work model in place, with staff working from home on a regular basis, there is potential for security issues (as employees will be connected through their own internet service providers; they are also transporting equipment (laptops) to and from home on a frequent basis).
-Additionally, certain processes, like connecting to network drives through VPN, may slow staff down.
-Delivery/Operational (Information / Privacy) Provide a problem and the second secon Risk Likelihood: Unlikely (2) Risk Impact: Moderate (3) 6 Ontario Creates will continue to maintain the highest security standards for IT and network security.
-The release of statistical information will continue to require approval at the management level.
-IT staff will implement best practices from the OPS-wide cybersecurity CoP.
-Frequent spam alerts and cybersecurity training opportunities will continue to be shared with staff.
-The agency will continue to enhance security protocols and monitor network security.
+12 Maintaining highest levels Due to the significant amount of data and Delivery/Operational Ontario Creates IT policies ensure Risk Likelihood: Unlikely Ontario Creates will continue of information and information held by Ontario Creates, (Information / Privacy) the highest levels of network (2) to maintain the highest network security. incomplete, out-of-date, inaccurate or security.
+This includes annual security standards for IT and confidential information could be security audits and regular updates Risk Impact: Moderate (3) network security.
+The release disclosed to the public including statistics to security infrastructure.
+Ontario of statistical information will or other personal or proprietary business Creates' Online Application Portal continue to require approval information that could be harmful to (OAP) is a state-of-the-art online at the management level.
+IT individual companies, or the industries program delivery system.
+The agency staff will implement best themselves and how they are perceived has in place clearly defined processes practices from the OPS-wide in the Province.
+Email scams and phishing and protocols with regard to results cybersecurity CoP.
+Frequent attempts run the risk of causing financial harm to individual staff members and/or tracking and reporting.
+Management spam alerts and the organization if messages are not approval is required prior to the release of statistical information.
+In cybersecurity training opportunities will continue to recognized as fraudulent. addition, Ontario Creates has its own be shared with staff.
+Due to the flexible work model in place, dedicated IT Team with someone on The agency will continue to with staff working from home on a call at all times who can respond enhance security protocols regular basis, there is potential for immediately to any breach of data or 6 and monitor network security issues (as employees will be security.
+0 security. connected through their own internet Spam alerts are regularly shared with security. service providers; they are also staff via email, leading to increased transporting equipment (laptops) to and awareness of potential threats and from home on a frequent basis). improved ability to recognize Additionally, certain processes, like suspicious messages.
+OPS-level connecting to network drives through cybersecurity training opportunities VPN, may slow staff down. are offered to staff where available.
+IT staff have undertaken security training, and are participating in the OPS-wide cybersecurity community of practice.
+Staff working from home are using Ontario Creates' devices with the enhanced security software installed.
+1 Network drive connection is through